-But even if you're not booking a package, there's a nifty way you can get this protection on your DIY holiday.
-If you book a flight plus a separate hotel or car hire from the same travel website (excluding airline websites) on the same day, or up to one day later, you'll get ATOL protection.
+But even if you're not booking a traditional package holiday, there's a nifty way you can get the same protection on your DIY holiday.
+If you book a flight plus a separate hotel or car hire from the same travel website in the same transaction, you'll get ATOL protection.

 It's always nice to learn some holiday phrases, and to help we've listed some essential MoneySaving Spanish.

 Quiz Buddy has heaps more phrases and audio of how they're pronounced.

 One of the best ways to spend abroad is to use a specialist travel credit card that gives you near-perfect exchange rates every time.